Freeport East (Felixstowe and Harwich)

 Freeport East will propel the UK’s net zero decarbonisation efforts, particularly through its role as a green hydrogen hub.
 Use cases range from industrial supply for London and the South East through to shipping, freight, local transport and port operations.

 Freeport East will also see the development of a 110-hectare site creating an offshore wind hub designed to support assembly, manufacturing and associated engineering solutions.
-This will further strengthen the location as the pre-eminent region for green energy technologies and innovation.
+This will further strengthen the location’s offering for green energy technologies and innovation.

 Freeport East will drive breakthrough innovations across the UK’s technology and telecommunications sectors through collaboration with research institutions and major organisations.
 These include the University of Cambridge, Three, BT, the University of Essex (ranked number one in the UK for business-academia knowledge transfer partnerships) and various other innovation clusters.